scipp/beamlime/docs/developer/design/architecture.md

 ## Configuration Architecture - Pydantic vs Param Separation

-The dashboard implements a configuration system that bridges the gap between backend services (using Pydantic for validation) and frontend widgets (using Param for interactive controls).
+The dashboard implements a configuration system that maintains a clear separation between frontend widgets (using Param for interactive controls) and backend validation/communication (using Pydantic models throughout).
+The `ConfigService` operates entirely with Pydantic models, ensuring type safety and validation consistency.

 ### Configuration Flow Overview